LoyolaChicagoBooks/introcs-csharp/rst/funcparam2.rst

 Multiple Function Parameters
 ================================

-A function can have more than one parameter in a parameter list separated by commas.
+A function can have more than one parameter in a parameter list.
+The list entries are separated by commas.
 Each formal parameter name is preceded by its type.
-For example the example program :file:`addition1.cs` uses a function to make it easy to display many sum problems.
+For example the example program :file:`addition1.cs` uses a function, ``SumProblem``,  to make it easy to display many sum problems.
 Read and follow the code, and then run:

 .. literalinclude:: ../examples/addition1.cs